FrancesCoronel/personal-website-v3/site/content/adventures/2014-03-12-python-bits-1.md

 The latest version as of March 4, 2014 is Python 3.3.4, and I'll just be referring to it as Python 3.0.

 As an Apple fanatic, I personally use [CodeRunner](//krillapps.com/coderunner/) to compile and run my little programs.
-Although it does cost \$9.99 on Apple's App Store… so you know - that's your go.
+Although it does cost \$9.99 on Apple's App Store... so you know - that's your go.

 However, it is recommended by most web-developers that you learn how to use [SublimeText](//www.sublimetext.com) if you intend to do more programming in the future.
 SublimeText is recognized way more by top web-developers and can be run on Linux, Windows, and OSX (so that's a plus!).
-The downside is that SublimeText requires a purchase license for continued use, but at the same time there's no time limit for your "evaluation" of the product… so it's kinda free?
+The downside is that SublimeText requires a purchase license for continued use, but at the same time there's no time limit for your "evaluation" of the product... so it's kinda free?

 ANYHOW, SublimeText costs \$70, but there are PLENTY of free options out there, so do NOT give up if you're on a tight budget.

-The popular free ones are [TextWrangler](//www.barebones.com/products/textwrangler/), [Xcode](//developer.apple.com/xcode/) (if you have OSX), [Eclipse](//www.eclipse.org) and some popular expensive ones are [Coda](//panic.com/coda/), [BBEdit](//www.barebones.com/products/bbedit/), [PyCharm](//www.jetbrains.com/pycharm/), and SublimeText 2…which I mentioned already.
+The popular free ones are [TextWrangler](//www.barebones.com/products/textwrangler/), [Xcode](//developer.apple.com/xcode/) (if you have OSX), [Eclipse](//www.eclipse.org) and some popular expensive ones are [Coda](//panic.com/coda/), [BBEdit](//www.barebones.com/products/bbedit/), [PyCharm](//www.jetbrains.com/pycharm/), and SublimeText 2...which I mentioned already.

 Yarharhar.
 Okay, moving on.